-For each qualifying apparent individual:
+Procedure steps for each qualifying apparent individual:

-- 1. Determine the measurementHeight(s) for each of the qualifying stems of the individual i.e., the distance along the bole(s) at which the stemDiameter is measured, beginning from where the bole emerges from the ground (see Table 12 and Appendix D). - a.
+- 1. Determine the growthForm for the individual (see Table 8). - a.
+A quick, initial assessment of stemDiameter (DBH or ddh) may help guide classification. - b.
+Remember that growthForm values may change from year to year (e.g., 'sap' to 'smt'). - Determine the measurementHeight(s) for each of the qualifying stems of the individual i.e., the distance along the bole(s) at which the stemDiameter is measured, beginning from where the bole emerges from the ground (see Table 12, Table 13, and SOP E.1). - a.
 The measurementHeight is determined independently for multiple emergent boles that are part of the same individual. - b.
-In many cases, the measurement location will already be marked with lumber crayon following the 'Mapping and Tagging' activity (SOP B.4). - c.
-Re-use previously measured measurementHeight values if within ± 5 cm of the observed height in the current year. - 2.
-Mark (or re-mark) the stem at the desired measurementHeight with lumber crayon to enable repeat measurements at the exact same location. - a.
-Mark stems with DBH ≥ 30 cm at multiple points around the bole to ensure accurate remeasurement. - b.
-Re-mark the stem if the lumber crayon is faded or difficult to discern. - 3.
-Assess whether a diameter tape or calipers should be used to measure stem diameter. - a.
-Use a diameter tape for: Self-supporting stems with DBH ≥ 5 cm, AND that do NOT have lianas that will interfere with accurate diameter measurement.
+In many cases, the measurement location will already be marked with lumber crayon. - c.
+Re-use previously measured measurementHeight values if within ± 5 cm of the observed height in the current year. - i.
+If re-measuring indicates the previous measurementHeight is more than ± 5 cm different from the actual measurementHeight, update with the new value. - ii.
+III Do NOT move the actual location on the bole at which the DBH is measured unless absolutely necessary: A meaningful time-series depends on this location staying constant. - d.
+DO move the actual measurement location on the bole and record a new measurementHeight if the previous measurement location becomes unusable. - 3.
+Select a bole to measure.
+For a multi-bole individual, the steps below are repeated per bole.